Getting Started on a Gluten-Free Diet: A Step-By-Step Guide

 Choose naturally gluten-free grains and flours, including rice, corn, soy, potato, tapioca, sorghum, quinoa, millet, buckwheat, cassava, coconut, arrowroot, amaranth, teff, flax, chia, yucca, bean flours, and nut flours.

 What about oats?
-Research indicates that conventional oats consumed in moderation (up to ½ cup dry rolled oats daily) are tolerated by most people with celiac disease.
+Research indicates that certified or labeled gluten-free oats consumed in moderation (up to ½ cup dry rolled oats daily) are tolerated by most people with celiac disease.
 See our article: Are Oats and Oat Flour Gluten-Free?
 The safest oat products are those that have been certified gluten-free.
 While products labeled gluten-free should comply with the FDA definition of containing no more than 20 ppm of gluten, this is not third-party verified.
 GFCO’s standard for gluten-free is 10 ppm of gluten or less.
 Consult with your physician or dietitian before adding oats to your gluten-free diet.

 While distilled alcoholic beverages are gluten-free, most beers, ales, lagers, and malted beverages are NOT gluten-free because they are made from gluten-containing grains.
 Beers made from gluten-free grains, such as sorghum, are gluten-free.
 Beers with “gluten-removed” on the label may not be gluten-free and should be avoided.
 Check out our article: Does Fermentation or Distillation Make a Product Gluten-Free?